yabinmeng/opscnfsrestore/README.md

 ## 2.4.
 Multi-threaded Download and Local Download Folder Structure

 This utility is designed to be multi-threaded by nature to download multiple SSTable sets.
-When I say one SSTable set, it refers to the following files together:
+When I say one SSTable set, it refers to the following files together, something as below:
 * mc-<#>-big-CompresssionInfo.db
 * mc-<#>-big-Data.db
 * mc-<#>-big-Filter.db